Path-Check/universal-verifier-app/README.md

 <img align="right" src="./docs/shc_walkthrough/3.%20Scan%20Results.png" data-canonical-src="./docs/shc_walkthrough/3.%20Scan%20Results.png" width="350px"/>

-Universal Verifiable Credentials Verifier app for android and iOS using PathCheck's SDKs.
+Universal Verifiable Credentials Verifier app for Android and iOS using PathCheck's SDKs.
 The app scans a QR code for a credential/pass, cryptographically verifies it and displays the results on the phone.
+Our goal is to make a Verifier App with the widest possible verification capabilities.

-The app helps business and organizations save time and labor whe verifying the veracity of digial or paper covid credentials/pass.
-Typical use cases include: (i) confirming that a student or employees has been vaccinated for their HR files and (ii) verificaton of a clean health for individuals physically entering a school, stadium, office building, etc.
+Join the team on [Slack](https://join.slack.com/t/pathcheck/shared_invite/zt-gs0bf4h0-2I92eiVThkNLojL2e_VQvA).

 ## Download the latest release